Persecution of Jehovah's Witnesses in Russia: European Court of Human Rights cases

 In June 2010, the European Court of Human Rights finished the case of Jehovah's Witnesses of Moscow and Others v.
-Russia when Russia didn't allow re-registering of their organization and stated, that Russia violated Article 9 (freedom of thought, conscience, and religion), Article 11 (freedom of assembly and association), and Article 6 § 1 (right to a fair trial within a reasonable time) of the European Convention on Human Rights.
+Russia when Russia didn't allow re-registering of their organization, and stated that Russia violated Article 9 (freedom of thought, conscience, and religion), Article 11 (freedom of assembly and association), and Article 6 § 1 (right to a fair trial within a reasonable time) of the European Convention on Human Rights.

-In February 2022, the European Court of Human Rights finished two cases Cheprunovy and Others v.
-Russia about home and church centre searches by the FSB and Zharinova v.
-Russia about door-to-door preaching and subsequent actions of the police.
-ECHR holds, that Russia violated articles 5 (right to liberty and security) and 9 (freedom of thought, conscience, and religion) of the European Convention on Human Rights.
+In February 2022, the European Court of Human Rights finished two cases - Cheprunovy and Others v.
+Russia, regarding home and church centre searches by the FSB - and Zharinova v.
+Russia, regarding door-to-door preaching and subsequent actions of the police.
+ECHR holds that Russia violated articles 5 (right to liberty and security) and 9 (freedom of thought, conscience, and religion) of the European Convention on Human Rights.
 In June 2022, the European Court of Human Rights finished the case Taganrog LRO and Others v.
-Russia and stated that Russia violated articles 5 (right to liberty and security), 9 (freedom of thought, conscience, and religion), 10 (freedom of expression), and 11 (freedom of assembly and association) of the European Convention on Human Rights and also Article 5 (right to liberty and security) and Article 1 of Protocol No. 1 (protection of property).
+Russia and stated that Russia violated articles 5 (right to liberty and security), 9 (freedom of thought, conscience, and religion), 10 (freedom of expression), and 11 (freedom of assembly and association) of the European Convention on Human Rights, and also Article 5 (right to liberty and security) and Article 1 of Protocol No. 1 (protection of property).